ktappdev/gitcomm/README.md

 # Basic usage - will analyze changes and suggest a commit message
 gitcomm

-# Auto-commit with the generated message
+# Stage all changes and generate a commit message
+gitcomm -sa

+# Stage all changes, generate message, and auto-commit
-gitcomm -auto
+gitcomm -sa -auto

-# Auto-commit and push to remote
+# Stage all changes, generate message, auto-commit, and push
-gitcomm -ap
+gitcomm -sa -ap
 ```

 ## Configuration